ibexa/documentation-developer/docs/guide/configuration.md

 You can define key/value pairs in [your configuration files](http://symfony.com/doc/current/book/service_container.html#importing-other-container-configuration-resources), under the main `parameters` key (see for example [parameters.yml](https://github.com/ezsystems/ezplatform/blob/master/app/config/parameters.yml.dist#L2)).

 Internally and by convention, keys follow a **dot syntax**, where the different segments follow your configuration hierarchy.
 Keys are usually prefixed by a *namespace* corresponding to your application.
-Values can be anything, including arrays and deep hashes.
+All kinds of values are accepted, including arrays and deep hashes.

 For configuration that is meant to be exposed to an end-user (or end-developer), it's usually a good idea to also [implement semantic configuration](http://symfony.com/doc/current/components/config/definition.html).

-Note that it is also possible to [implement SiteAccess-aware semantic configuration](../cookbook/exposing_siteaccess_aware_configuration_for_your_bundle.md).
+Note that you can also [implement SiteAccess-aware semantic configuration](../cookbook/exposing_siteaccess_aware_configuration_for_your_bundle.md).

 #### Example